Aniket-kr1030/HumanBrainSim/README.md

 For a simple text-only interface without camera or microphone, launch with the `--text` option.
-Type your messages and the model will respond by recalling the most similar sentence stored in its hippocampal memory.
+Type your messages and the model will respond by recalling the most similar sentence stored in its hippocampal memory using cosine similarity.
 Enter `quit` or `exit` to stop the program.

 ```bash
 python run_model.py --config config.yaml --text